 If the weather is nice and warm, do a night visit to bask in the expansive glow of the “City of Lights”.
 If it’s colder, you’ll want to keep your visit to during the day.
 Trust me.

 Like I said, my visit was in the late afternoon in April.
 The weather was magnificent during the day, but when the sun starting going down, boy it got cold.

-Cost to Tour the Eiffel Tower
+Cost of Eiffel Tower Tours

 Multiple tower levels, and walking vs riding the lift, give you pricing options for your self-guided Eiffel Tower visit.
-If you want a guided tour of the tower, you have multiple pricing options here, too!
+If you want a guided tour of the tower, you have multiple pricing options here, too.

 As I noted above, it is advised to purchase your ticket in advance to minimize your time in line, especially if you are visiting during high season and/or peak day visitation times.
 Eiffel Tower tickets can be bought online.

 If you have a relaxed schedule, consider purchasing the ticket to walk to the second level with a lift ticket to the summit (“sommet”).
 It costs less than going straight to the summit.

 After purchase, it is recommended you download your ticket with barcode on your smartphone, but also plan to bring a printed ticket as a backup.

 CORR Travel Tip

 Even if your visit isn’t during high season, still be prepared for influx of tourists (student groups can be seen year-round) and pre-purchase your ticket.